rage/programming-23/data/part-11/4-more-recursion-examples.md

 <sample-output>

-1: program webstore (10 hours), programmer Andy NOT FINISHED
+1: program webstore (10 hours), programmer Adele NOT FINISHED
 2: program mobile app for workload accounting (25 hours), programmer Eric NOT FINISHED
-3: program app for practicing mathematics (100 hours), programmer Andy NOT FINISHED
+3: program app for practising mathematics (100 hours), programmer Adele NOT FINISHED

-Andy
+Adele
 Eric

 </sample-output>

 At this stage your `OrderBook` should provide three methods:
 - `add_order(self, description, programmer, workload)` which adds a new order to the OrderBook.
 An OrderBook stores the orders internally as `Task` objects.
-NB: the method should take exactly the attributes mentioned, or else the automated tests will not work correctly.
+NB: the method should take exactly the arguments mentioned, or else the automated tests will not work correctly.
 - `all_orders(self)` returns a list of all the tasks stored in the OrderBook
 - `programmers(self)` returns a list of the names of all the programmers with tasks stored in the OrderBook.
 The list should contain each programmer only once

 **Hint:** an easy method for removing duplicates is handling the list initially as a [set](https://docs.python.org/3.8/library/stdtypes.html#set).
 A set is a collection of items where each unique item appears only once.
-A `set` can be then converted back into a list, and we can be sure each item is then unique:
+A `set` can be then converted back into a list, and we can then be sure each item is now unique:

 ```python
 my_list = [1,1,3,6,4,1,3]